Tendermint-Validators/Service-Scheduler/README.md

 ## Configuration
 All configuration settings can be found in `settings.json`.
 Please make sure<br>
-to create a backup of this file after you are satisfied with your configuration.
+to create a backup of this file after you are satisfied with your configuration<br>
+to ensure that you don't loose it by overwriting.

 ### daemon
 Options: (0|1)<br>